 Bathroom Exhaust Fan Installation – How to do it the Wrong Way

-We agreed that we would take care of those as soon as possible.
+We agreed that we would take care of those two fans as soon as possible.
 But, life gets busy, and you tend to push this kind of stuff off.
 Especially if it’s not causing any current problems.
 Fast forward to this year, and we never got around to fixing it.
 Oh, how I wish I could go back in time.

 What Happens When You Don’t Properly Vent a Bathroom Exhaust Fan?